Venafi/ansible-role-venafi/examples/f5_example/README.md

 In this example you are going to generate a certificate for the `demo-f5.venafi.example` domain using the Venafi ansible role to request it and retrieve it from either **Venafi Trust Protection Platform** or **Venafi Cloud** services.
 Then you are going to copy the certificate files (certificate, private key, chain Bundle) to the F5 BIG-IP.
 Finally you are going to configure F5 BIG-IP to distribute the traffic between 3 NGINX servers using the round-robin load balancing method.
 Here below you can find a diagram of what we are trying to accomplish.

-> *Note: The steps provided in this example suggest the use of the round-robin blancing method, bear in mind there are [other methods](https://www.f5.com/services/resources/glossary/load-balancer) that may be more suitable for your use case scenario.*
+> *Note: The steps provided in this example suggest the use of the round-robin balancing method, bear in mind there are [other methods](https://www.f5.com/services/resources/glossary/load-balancer) that may be more suitable for your use case scenario.*

 ![AnsibleVenafi](venafi_ansible_role.png)